PinedaVictor/vexal/.github/README.md

 Commands:
-  completion  Generate the autocompletion script for the specified shell config      Edit vx configuartion enable      Enable supported API integrations by vx fixme       Find all "FIXME:" comments in your codebase. help        Help about any command init        Initialize repository utilities.
-(Only needed if you plan on using github and OpenAI) jira        Jira utils login       Use login to authenticate into the vexal platform pr          AI generated PRs based on your commit history todos       Find all "TODO:" comments in your codebase.
+  completion  Generate the autocompletion script for the specified shell config      Edit vx configuartion context     Manage Vexal contexts for external service configuration enable      Enable supported API integrations by vx fixme       Find all "FIXME:" comments in your codebase. help        Help about any command init        Initialize repository utilities.
+(Only needed if you plan on using github and OpenAI) jira        Jira utils login       Use login to authenticate into the vexal platform pr          AI-assisted generated PRs based on your commit history surge       Server generation todos       Find all "TODO:" comments in your codebase.

 Flags: